 Temples in Town

 Wat Preah Prom Nath is situated along the Siem Reap River and offers stunning paintings and architecture.
 We spent about 20 minutes checking out the place and sweating our butt’s off.
 There are also other temples (other than Angkor temples) inside the city.
-A tuk tuk driver may offer to take you to others nearby outside Wat Preah Prom Nath, but they are in walking distance.
-Wat Bo is on the otherside of the river and impressive in size.
+A tuk-tuk driver may offer to take you to others nearby outside Wat Preah Prom Nath, but they are within walking distance.
+Wat Bo is on the other side of the river and impressive in size.
 Again, worth another 20-30 minutes of admiring the ornate beauty of their place of worship.

 Try Something Happy

 Right around the corner from Pub Street is a line of restaurants that specialize in “happy” pizza or shakes.
 What does “happy” mean in Cambodia?
 “Happy” means weed.
 Sounds too good to be true, but we must warn you, this stuff is strong.
 One shake will knock you on your ass for the day.
 If you have trouble sleeping, eat a happy pizza or happy shake.
 (NEVER DO BOTH!)
 But if you take our warning seriously you will have a much better time splitting a small happy pizza and a regular pizza with a friend.
 Trust us, please!
 Yes, we did try them all and our favorite was Ecstatic Pizza.